daniehao/dog-classification/README.md

 3.Web-based app

-I would like to do an open source web-based app, and match up human faces to more animals other than dogs and figure out the similarity between human and the matched animal.
+I would like to do an open source web-based app, and match up human faces to more animals other than dogs and figure out the similarity between human face and the matched animal.

 ## Citations
 Dogs vs. Cats | Kaggle, www.kaggle.com/c/dogs-vs-cats.
 Accessed 10 Sept.
 2017.